tsgates/arch-wiki-markdown/wiki/GNOME_Tips.md

 Now that the panel show/hide delay has the panels beginning to appear in a reasonable length of time, why does it take the panel so long to actually pop up?
 There is one more setting you need to add/change to make the panel behavior crisp.
-The setting: animation_speed This setting can be applied globally or on a per-panel basis just like the panel_show_delay and panel_hide_delay.
+The setting animation_speed: ihis setting can be applied globally or on a per-panel basis just like the panel_show_delay and panel_hide_delay.
 The official description is: